THERE ARE A FEW truths about motivation:

 What can motivation psychologists teach you about motivating your child?

 This theory suggests that it is human nature to fight against being somebody’s “pawn”.
-In other words, deCharms contends that children are more likely to persist if they consider that they are at the origin of their behaviour.
+In other words, deCharms contends that children are more likely to persist if they consider that they are at the origin of their behavior.

 What can you do?
 According to deCharms’ “origin sequence”, activities should take the form of “plan-choose-act-take responsibility”.